sourcegraph/handbook/content/departments/people-talent/people-ops/process/teammate-sentiment/impact-reviews/index.md

 Q. **What if a Teammate is on leave during the review period?**

 - If over the 6-month review period, there are fewer than 4-months of on-the-job performance to assess, the Teammate will retain the rating from the immediately previous cycle.
 Please reach out to your People Partner for questions related to Teammates on leave.
+  * Given recent changes in our Talent Assessment Framework the ratings will transfer as follows:
+      * [1:1, 2:1, 1:2] = 2 Superior Performance
+      * [2:2] = 3 Meeting Performance Expectations
+      * [3:2, 2:3, 3:3] = 4 Partially Successful Performance

 Q. **What if a Teammate recently transferred in from another team or the Manager is new?**